remiliod/remiliodblog/content/project/AmplifiedImagination/index.md

 ---
 ## INTRO

 My name is Emilio, I am engineer, time traveler, energy and sustainability researcher, daydreamer and artist currently living in the Dominican Republic.
-I´m writing this in mid-September 2022, and for the couple of weeks I have found myself utterly obsessed in the process of experimenting and learning about the nuances and tricks of the new A.I tools.
+I´m writing this in mid-September 2022, and for the last couple of weeks I have found myself utterly obsessed in the process of experimenting and learning about the nuances and tricks of the new A.I tools.

 These tools have brought me a lot of joy, and I hope we can enjoy and shared this amazing opportunity to expand our creativity to the edges of our imagination.
-Towards that goal through this account, I will be sharing tips, education, and resources of what I’ve learned.
+Towards that goal I will be sharing my Amplified Imagination Projects.

 ## ILUSTRACIÓN DE CUENTOS CORTOS